-Yawn.
-It’s a shallow story about love/revenge/family feuds/pure bloodlines that was written in such a surface-level manner and with so much tedious, unnecessary detail that it just plain wasn’t good.
-I didn’t care about the plot because I didn’t care about the characters.
+The plot didn’t capture me.
+It’s a story about love/revenge/family feuds/pure bloodlines, but it felt kind of surface-level and full of tedious, unnecessary detail.
+Plus, I didn’t care about the plot because I didn’t care about the characters.

-Yeah so, yeah.
-I think it all boils down to the writing style but everything was so shallow.
-There was no depth at all to this story and so I didn’t ever care about any of the characters.
-The one redeeming quality is that the male-lead love-interest was half-African so at least there was a little diversity there?
+I think it all boils down to the writing style for me, but I did not connect with the characters.
+The one thing I enjoyed was that the male-lead love-interest was half-African so at least there was a little diversity there.

-And like, I get that she’s allowed to have a life before the plot begins but when you make her interests so unnecessary and non-plot-contributing, there’s no need to mention it.
+I get that she’s allowed to have a life before the plot begins, but I just feel like her interests should be relevant in some way to the plot.
 Sure she loved to play violin, but she probably also loved certain foods and maybe she was fond of visiting certain museums.
 My point is that literally any of these things could’ve defined her “before” world.
 There’s no specific reason Bracken chose the violin as Etta’s main interest.
-Because it has nothing to do with the plot.

 I just didn’t think very highly of this story.
 It was boring, to put it plainly.
 There were redeeming qualities, like a minority male-lead.
 Plus, it was obvious that Bracken did a lot of research into various historical periods.
 I just didn’t care about it personally.